PKUGaoGroup/DSDPFlex/README.md

 - `--log` the log file name (default=DSDP_out.log)
 - `--top_n` the top-N ranking results will be exported (defualt=10)

-**Search space:** The search space information needs to be provided by the user.
+**Search space:** The search space information needs to be provided.
 The *search box* specifies the (known) binding site.
 The *ligand box* is used for restricting ligand translation, which can be a smaller box.

-- `--box_min` x y z minima of the search box
+- `--box_min` x y z minima of the search box (in Angstrom)
 - `--box_max` x y z maxima of the search box
 - `--ligbox_min` x y z minima of the ligand box
 - `--ligbox_max` x y z maxima of the ligand box

-**Search settings:** The user could manually adjust the following settings.
-The default settings would generally work well.
+**Search settings:** Can be manually adjusted.
+The default settings generally work well.

 - `--exhaustiveness` the number of sampling threads, default=384
 - `--search_depth` the number of sampling iterations of each thread, default=40